Qantas passengers stuck on Ohakea air base tarmac after flight diverted from Wellington Airport

 Another passenger added: "The crew are doing their utmost best to help and keep positive in super challenging circumstances.
 But two hours until we can ... dunno, get customs to consider letting us out?
 No wifi, poor reception, and water and crackers.
 At least we landed somewhere!"

-Another woman who contacted the Herald said they had been grounded for an hour and a half in Ohakea but no decision had been made on letting the passengers exit.
+Another woman who contacted the Herald said they had been grounded for an hour and a half at Ohakea but no decision had been made on letting the passengers exit.

 "Best guess is that we'll have to wait a further two hours for customs to come to us," she said.

-The woman had been travelling for over 36 hours from the United Kingdom and said the aircraft was just sitting on the tarmac.
+The woman had been travelling for more than 36 hours from the United Kingdom and said the aircraft was just sitting on the tarmac.

 Qantas has been contacted for comment.